-Students at Peters Township Middle School may be able to enroll in high school courses during the school day.
-All coursework will count toward graduation credit and their high school GPA.
-The school counselor at the middle school will coordinate this process.
-Middle School students who wish to enroll in high school courses are required to meet the following guidelines:
+Peters Township Middle School students may qualify to enroll in high school courses during the school day.
+These courses will count toward both high school graduation credits and the student's high school GPA.
+The middle school counselor will coordinate the enrollment process.

+To be eligible for enrollment in high school courses, middle school students must meet the following criteria: